-Foundation settlement.
-When the soil beneath the house compresses or is washed away by floods or heavy rainstorms, it can lead to foundation settlement.
-This can cause vertical cracks in foundation walls and exterior stucco.
+- Settling Foundation – When the soil beneath the house compresses or is washed away by floods or heavy rainstorms, it can lead to foundation settlement.
+This can cause vertical cracks in stucco and foundation walls.

-Water infiltration.
-If water permeates the home’s structure (such as through excessive water around the home’s foundation), it can gradually deteriorate the lath and other material behind the stucco, resulting in cracks.
+- Water leaks – If water permeates the home’s structure (such as through excessive water around the home’s foundation), it can cause cracks in your exterior stucco.

-Vibrations.
-The external vibrations from nearby construction sites or heavy traffic can lead to cracks in stucco siding as well.
+- Vibrations – Although rare, external vibrations from nearby construction sites or heavy traffic can also lead to cracks in stucco siding.

 Prep accordingly.
-If possible, homeowners should address the causes of cracks before making repairs; otherwise, the cracks will likely return.
+Always address the cause of the cracks before repairing stucco.
+Otherwise, the cracks will likely return.
 For instance, if water-damaged stucco is found around the foundation, it was probably caused by water pooling at the base.
-By adding gutters before making the stucco repairs or talking to a foundation repair specialist, you can help ensure that the problem does not reoccur.
+Adding gutters before making the stucco repairs or talking to a foundation repair specialist can help ensure that the problem does not reoccur.

 Be sure the conditions are right.
-Temperatures that are too cold, hot, dry, or windy can cause damage to new stuccowork, so it’s important to do the job when the conditions are just right.
-You should also make sure that the stucco mixture is the precise consistency, or else faults will show when the stucco dries.
+Temperatures that are too cold, hot, dry, or windy can cause damage new stucco, so it’s important to do the job when the conditions are just right.
+You should also ensure that the stucco mixture is the right consistency, or else faults will show when the stucco dries.

 Be precise and quick.
 Before getting started, the damaged area should be cleared of the old stuccowork.
 Next, any exposed lath should be covered, additional mesh should be added, and new stucco should be applied.
-The stucco mixture dries rather quickly (30 to 90 minutes), so it’s important to mix the stucco and work swiftly and efficiently.
+The stucco mixture dries in just 30 to 90 minutes, so it’s important to work efficiently.